-This is a free, worldwide collaborative of compost and soil experts, scientists, agro and equipment specialists, NGOs, entrepreneurs, funders, government and policy makers, land managers, gardeners and zero waste enthusiasts.
+This is a free, worldwide collaborative effort of compost and soil experts, scientists, agriculture and equipment specialists, NGOs, entrepreneurs, funders, government and policy makers, land managers, gardeners and zero waste enthusiasts.

 The goals are to:

 – promote the sorting, collection and use of compostables,

 – encourage commercial compost production and spreading,

 – restore healthy, carbon rich soils around the world,

 – reduce greenhouse gas emissions and impact climate change by having landfills free of compostables.